snadim02/snadim02.github.io/_posts/2026-03-13-acoustic-bedroom.md

 ## View from the Hallway

-The colors are a little *intense*, I know. 	:rainbow: :city_sunset: But they're perfect for my kiddo (he wanted *even more* color :open_mouth:), and the saturation level feels right given our home's current aesthetic.
+The colors are a little *intense*, I know. 	:rainbow: :city_sunset: But they're perfect for my kiddo (he wanted *even more* color than this :open_mouth:), and the saturation level feels right given our home's current aesthetic.

 ![Organization](../assets/img/acoustic-hallway1.jpg){: .mx-auto.d-block :}
-:point_up: Read more about our [family pictures wall](../2025-12-16-gallery-wall#family-pictures) and my [wall-mounted linens cabinet](../2022-01-18-linens) in other posts. :eyes:
+:eyes: You can read more about our [family pictures wall](../2025-12-16-gallery-wall#family-pictures) and my [wall-mounted linens cabinet](../2022-01-18-linens).

 ![Organization](../assets/img/acoustic-hallway2.jpg){: .mx-auto.d-block :}
 :point_left: I fixed up (...and axed the closet from) our [older son's bedroom](../2025-05-12-kid-bedroom) last year.

 ![Organization](../assets/img/acoustic-hallway3.jpg){: .mx-auto.d-block :}
-:point_left: And here's the other end of the hallway looking into our [living room](../2025-04-12-living room).
+:point_up: And here's the other end of the hallway looking into our [living room](../2025-04-12-living room).

 ## Organization
-I always save the best for last.
+I've saved the best for last !

 ![Organization](../assets/img/acousticbed-org.gif){: .mx-auto.d-block :}